How to get to Poulnabrone Dolmen County Clare

 - Arrive at Skehanagh Roundabout, take the second exit marked N85

-- At Clareabbey roundabout, turn the second exit off the roundabout and stay on the N85 motorway
+- At Clareabbey roundabout, take the second exit off the roundabout and stay on the N85 motorway

-- Arrive a the Rocky road roundabout and take the second exit towards the N85 motorway
+- Arrive at the Rocky road roundabout and take the second exit towards the N85 motorway

 - Arrive at the Beechwood roundabout, then take the third exit for N85

-- Arrive at Claureen roundabout, take the exit marked Lahinch road /N85, continue for 2.5 kilometres
+- Arrive at Claureen roundabout, take the exit marked Lahinch road /N85 and continue for 2.5 kilometres

 - Take the right turn marked R476/Corofin/The Burren

 - Take a right take at Leamaneh Castle

 - Drive straight onwards towards the R480 road